|

 almost perfect-looking for the part, doesn't take long to remove

-whatever doubt you may have had and suck you out from your
+whatever doubt you may have had and draw you out of your

 nationalistic pride and into the hypnotic character of Hamsun himself.

-As realized by Von Sydow, Hamsun's conflicting personality and constant
+As realised by von Sydow, Hamsun's conflicting personality and constant

-ambivalence is brought to the screen – not always explicitly, but always
+ambivalence are brought to the screen – not always explicitly, but always

 evocatively.
-He gives the character a truthfulness which demands you to
+He gives the character a truthfulness that demands you to

-take the film seriously and treat the writer's dilemmas with
+take the film seriously and treat the author's dilemmas with

 sensitivity.
 Because make no mistake about it: This is not a film about